epfl-ada/ada-2020-project-milestone-p3-p3_datasurferz/README.md

 We have yet to determine how we will split the tasks, but the way we usually work is that we have a beginning-of-the-week meeting to determine who is free to start advancing on the task.
 Then, once that person has reached a milestone, the next person takes up the work.
 And so forth.
 Here, since the imporant part to get us running is to do the data pre-processing, we will all actively contribute to this task.
 Once this is done, we will split up the work depending on our availabilities and interests.

 # Questions for TAs (optional)
+Note : the datasets contained in the repo will serve as our data for this part.
+We decided to include them so we would have them regrouped in a particular area.

 # Stuff copied from Google doc: